numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 may be made more restrictive in the future.

 **Limitations:**

 The above issue 3. is currently (sometimes) supported by NumPy so that the values of an included array are inspected.
 Support in those cases may be kept for compatibility, however, it will not be exposed to user datatypes.
-This means that if e.g. an array with a flexible string dtype is coerced above (or cast) to an array of a fixed length string dtype (with unknown length), this will result in an error.
+This means that if e.g. an array with a parametric string dtype is coerced above (or cast) to an array of a fixed length string dtype (with unknown length), this will result in an error.
 Such a conversion will require passing the correct DType (fixed length of the